 A red-eyed ghoul has been known to peer through the cemetery gates at anyone who stops their car along the road outside the fence.

 There is an old, insane woman who runs among the gravestones, her hair drawn away from her scalp as she frantically searches for the graves of her children whom she murdered.

 Other frequently spotted ghosts include a businessman-shrouded figure and even a floating nun.

 City Of London Cemetery and Crematorium

 Locals have described an eerie orange light that emanates from one particular gravestone frequently.
 It’s been doing so since the 1970s.
-Although it has been investigated, there was no outside light source found and no explanation offered for why it was happening.
+Although it has been investigated, there was no outside light source found, and no explanation was offered for why it was happening.

-One of the oldest structures mentioned in this series, the Charterhouse Square is found in Islington and linked to the Carthursian monastery next door which was founded in 1371.
-It became a plague pit as it was called which was a mass grave during the time of the Bubonic Plague.
-More than 35,000 bodies were buried there and their spirits roam the area.
+One of the oldest structures mentioned in this series, the Charterhouse Square, is found in Islington and linked to the Carthursian monastery next door, which was founded in 1371.
+It became a plague pit, as it was called, which was a mass grave during the time of the Bubonic Plague.
+More than 35,000 bodies were buried there, and their spirits roamed the area.
 There is no shortage of spirits that is for sure.
-One of the most frequently spotted spirits is that of a monk who is seen floating around the courtyards along with the headless Duke of Norfolk who repeatedly comes down the main staircase.
+One of the most frequently spotted spirits is that of a monk who is seen floating around the courtyards along with the headless Duke of Norfolk, who repeatedly comes down the main staircase.

 The Old Bailey

 His is known as the Old Bailey because of the street that is located on.
-It is placed next to the Newgate Gaol which was a prison dating back to 1188 and first mentioned as early as 1585.
+It is placed next to the Newgate Gaol, which was a prison dating back to 1188 and was first mentioned as early as 1585.

 Greenwich Foot Tunnel